emissary-ingress/emissary/docs/reference/filter-reference.md

    * `"userinfo"`: Validates the access token by polling the OIDC UserInfo Endpoint.
 This means that the Ambassador Edge Stack must initiate an HTTP request to the identity provider for each authorized request to a protected resource.
 This performs poorly, but functions properly with a wider range of identity providers.
 It is not valid to set `accessTokenJWTFilter` if `accessTokenValidation: userinfo`.
    * `"auto"` attempts to do `"jwt"` validation if `accessTokenJWTFilter` is set or if the Access Token parses as a JWT and the signature is valid, and otherwise falls back to `"userinfo"` validation.

-Settings that are only valid for `grantType: "AuthorizationCode"` or `grantType: "Password"`:
+Settings that are only valid when `grantType: "AuthorizationCode"`:

+ - `clientURL`: (You determine this, and give it to your identity provider) Identifies a hostname that can appropriately set cookies for the application.
+Only the scheme (`https://`) and authority (`example.com:1234`) parts are used; the path part of the URL is ignored.
+You will also likely need to register `${clientURL}/callback` as an authorized callback endpoint with your identity provider.
  - `clientID`: The Client ID you get from your identity provider.
  - The client secret you get from your identity provider can be specified 2 different ways:
    * As a string, in the `secret` field.
    * As a Kubernetes `generic` Secret, named by `secretName`/`secretNamespace`.
 The Kubernetes secret must of the `generic` type, with the value stored under the key`oauth2-client-secret`.
 If `secretNamespace` is not given, it defaults to the namespace of the Filter resource.
    * **Note**: It is invalid to set both `secret` and `secretName`.

-Settings that are only valid when `grantType: "AuthorizationCode"`:

- - `clientURL`: (You determine this, and give it to your identity provider) Identifies a hostname that can appropriately set cookies for the application.
-Only the scheme (`https://`) and authority (`example.com:1234`) parts are used; the path part of the URL is ignored.
-You will also likely need to register `${clientURL}/callback` as an authorized callback endpoint with your identity provider.

 * By default, any cookies set by the Ambassador Edge Stack will be set to expire when the session expires naturally.
 Use the `useSessionCookies` setting to specify expiration on session cookies instead; the cookies will be deleted when the user closes their web browser.
-		* However, this can prematurely delete cookies if the user closes their web browser.
+		* However, this can prematurely delete cookie if the user closes their web browser.
 Conversely, it also means that cookies can persist for longer than normal if the user does not close their browser.
 		* Any prematurely deleted cookies may or may not affect user-perceived behavior, depending on the behavior of the identity provider.
 		* Any cookies persisting longer will not affect behavior of the system; the Ambassador Edge